Home » Personal Finance

 • Pass a credit check

-You will need to contact Citizens Bank to find out the best way to submit the information and for any other eligibility requirements.
+You will need to contact Citizens to find out the best way to submit the information and for any other eligibility requirements.

 If your private student loan lender is not listed above, feel free to use the CFPB template letter and send it to your lender so you can get the specifics on the co-signer release process.
 Even if you’re not ready to do it now, it’s good to know what the requirements are so you can work toward it.